Diamond Mines in Canada

 Diamonds in Canada?

-Throughout the 20th century most people would never have thought about Canada being an important producer of diamonds.
-Their knowledge of diamonds was fixed on mining operations in Africa and diamond trading centers in Europe.
+Throughout the 20th century, most people would never have thought about Canada being an important producer of diamonds.
+Most people's knowledge of diamonds was fixed on mining operations in Africa and diamond trading centers in Europe.

-All of this started to change in 1991 when two geologists, Chuck Fipke and Stewart Blusson, found evidence of diamond-bearing Kimberlite pipes about 200 miles north of Yellowknife, Northwest Territories.
-One of these pipes would soon be developed by BHP Billiton into the EKATI Diamond Mine, which produced Canada's first commercial diamonds in 1998.
+All of this started to change in 1991 when two geologists, Chuck Fipke and Stewart Blusson, found evidence of diamond-bearing kimberlite pipes about 200 miles north of Yellowknife, Northwest Territories.
+One of these pipes was developed by BHP Billiton into the EKATI Diamond Mine, which produced Canada's first commercial diamonds in 1998.

 The EKATI discovery launched one of the most intense mineral prospecting rushes in the history of North America.
-Thousands of prospectors travelled to the Canadian North and it was reported that lumber companies sold out of wood used for staking claims.
+Thousands of prospectors travelled to the Canadian North.

-By 2006, three major mines were producing over 13 million carats of gem diamonds per year and Canada was the third largest producer of diamonds in the world.
+By 2006, three major mines were producing over 13 million carats of gem-quality diamonds per year.
+This placed Canada as the third-largest producer of diamonds in the world, according to USGS.
 The activity associated with the production of diamonds brought billions of dollars in commerce to the economy of the Canadian North.

 Canadian diamonds have been very successful in the marketplace.
-They are high quality diamonds that have been very popular in the Canadian jewelry market where people are excited to support the diamond industry of their own country.
-Although most of the rough is exported, a small number of diamond cutters in Canada produce finished stones.
+They are high-quality diamonds that have been very popular in the Canadian gemstone and jewelry markets where people are excited to support the diamond industry of their own country.
+Much of the rough has been exported because only a small number of diamond cutters in Canada produce finished stones.

 Canadian diamonds also appeal to people who are concerned about environmental and human rights issues.
 They are produced from diamond mines that have some of the world's highest environmental standards.
 In addition, the proceeds of the mines go to legitimate companies instead of groups who have obtained the diamonds through forced labor, theft or other exploitation.
 The certification process allows the stones to be tracked from mine through manufacturing, wholesaling and to the retail consumer.

-Compared to rough produced in other parts of the world the diamonds produced from Canadian mines are very high quality which supports a high average price per carat.
-This is good news for mining companies.
-BHP Billiton reports that their EKATI mine supplies about 3% of world production on the basis of carat weight but 11% of world production on the basis of value.
+Compared to rough produced in other parts of the world, the diamonds produced from Canadian mines are of a very high quality, which supports a high average price per carat.
+This is a tremendous advantage for Canadian mining companies.

 EKATI Diamond Mine